ZoiPer/public-docs/configuration-data.md

           * Default value: `0`.

         * `priority`: this option defines the priority of the cipher algorithm among the others.
 The phone orders the cipher algorithms by priority when trying to establish a ZRTP-encrypted stream.
 The lesser the number, the more likely for the cipher algorithm to be chosen.
-          * UI: the cipher algorithm priority is manipulated by dragging the name of the cipher algorithm in the *Available Cipher algorithms* or *Selected Cipher algorithms* columns.
           * Type: ***integer***.
           * Default value: `0`.

         * `selected`: this option determines whether the cipher algorithm is selected (i.e. whether it is used at all).
-          * UI: selected cipher algorithms are placed in the *Selected Cipher algorithms* column, while deselected ones are placed in the *Available Cipher algorithms* column.
           * Type: ***boolean***.
           * Default value: `false`.